-Note: Filtering rules are not retroactive.
-The rule applies to future items and it does not apply to previous items, even if those items follow the rule.
+Note: Filtering rules is not retroactive.
+The rule applies to future items, but not to to previous items, even if those items follow the rule.

 Important: You can't use a correlation list when you create a filtering rule.